thanosvlo/Deep-Segmentation-and-Registration-in-X-Ray-Angiography-Video/Res-Unet/ReadMe.md

 This implementation fed with .png images and in the deploy phase it exports .nii.gz - I suggest FIJI or ImageJ to open them

+PERFORMANCE :
+Dice distance of about 0.9
+inference speed using GTX TITAN ~ 22fps

 TODO - Better Documentation

 This is an initial version of the documentation since project is yet unfinished.

 Any issues let me know